Parx Shippensburg Casino Plans Upgrade With Live Table Games In Pennsylvania

 In hybrid formats like Parx's, dealers manage multiple terminals simultaneously, dealing physical cards that are scanned and displayed electronically.

-This cuts down on wait time and mistakes, while accommodating single players or those seeking lower stakes.
+This reduces wait time and mistakes, while accommodating single players or those seeking lower stakes.

 Looking For An Online Casino?
 Check Out Our Latest Reviews!